hyperledger-archives/iroha/docs/source/deployment.rst

 Run redis server
 """"""""""""""""

 Redis is known for a simple run process.
-When it is installed in the system, it enough to execute `redis-server` binary without arguments.
+When it is installed in the system, it is enough to execute `redis-server` binary without arguments.
 Just in case, check their `website <https://redis.io/topics/quickstart>`__.

 Run iroha daemon (irohad)
 """""""""""""""""""""""""